 The Nobel Prizes are extremely subjective, and every year there are grumblings that the secretive Scandinavian committees picked the wrong winners.
 But beyond the occasional snub, there are some common critiques and suggestions for how the Nobel Prize could evolve and improve.

 Historically, women have been wildly underrepresented as Nobel laureates.
-Of the 509 Nobel Prizes awarded from 1901 through 2018, only 52, or 9 percent, went to women.
-There has been progress over the century, albeit modest.
+Of the 603 Nobel Prizes awarded from 1901 through 2020, only 58, or 9 percent, went to women.
+There has been progress over the century.
 From 1901 to 1960, only 12 women received Nobel Prizes.
 But in the four decades between 1981 and 2020, there were 46 female laureates, 28 of whom won after 2000.

 Many researchers argue that the Nobel Foundation should lift the three-person limit on how many people can win.
 The nature of modern research is team-based with large international collaborations becoming the norm.
 Critics say that Nobel Prizes should be awarded to entire teams and not just the few big names at the top.
 (This is only an issue for the science prizes.
 Many organizations, like the International Committee of the Red Cross, have won the peace prize.)